 Patients and citizens benefit from more effective healthcare, by understanding and endorsing measures that reduce low-value care, recognising the potential to achieve higher-quality healthcare and better health outcomes overall.

-Ultimately, health and care systems benefit from a reduction of low-value care practices, which enables enhanced patient safety and quality of care, while contributing to their efficiency as well as fiscal and environmental sustainability.
+Health and care systems benefit from a reduction of low-value care practices, which enables enhanced patient safety and quality of care, while contributing to their efficiency as well as fiscal and environmental sustainability.

+Healthcare organisations can, by identifying low-value care practices, reallocate valuable healthcare resources to other areas of need.

 Scope: Low-value care, as defined in the footnote, can have widespread negative consequences for patients, caregivers, healthcare professionals, the health and care system, and the broader environment.
 A 2017 OECD report estimated that “wasteful healthcare spending is common” and that “up to one-fifth of healthcare spending could be redirected towards better uses”.
 Low-value care represents a significant challenge, contributing to waste, costs, misuse of resources, and inefficiencies.
 Addressing low-value care can free up and allow reallocation of valuable healthcare resources to other areas of need, thereby maximising health outcomes, improving health and care systems resilience, and reducing their environmental impact.
 In this context, a recent report by the Expert Group on Health Systems Performance Assessment (HSPA) establishes the methodological basis and metrics to identify, measure and reduce low-value care.

-It is essential to consider how gender norms and roles influence utilisation patterns, ensuring that strategies to reduce low-value care do not inadvertently exacerbate existing gender and social inequalities in healthcare access and outcomes.
-In addition, attention should be paid to intersectional factors that may further affect healthcare access and outcomes.
-If handling data and indicators, sex- and gender-disaggregated data should be collected and analysed, incorporating intersectional factors where feasible.

-Proposals should consider the work and output of any EU level (e.g. the Expert Group on Health Systems Performance Assessment, the Transforming Health and Care Systems Partnership, relevant Joint Actions funded by EU4Health, etc.) or international initiatives in this area (e.g. OECD report) and address all of the following objectives:
+Research activities under this topic should adopt a patient-centred approach that considers the needs and preferences of patients and citizens.
+They should promote socially acceptable solutions, taking into account relevant ethical, social and legal aspects and foster dialogue and collaboration between policymakers, healthcare providers, healthcare professionals, and patients/citizens.
+By doing so the projects will contribute to better use of healthcare resources - including time and personnel - in ways that significantly improve patient outcomes and alleviate the increasing burden on healthcare professionals and health systems.
+Implementation research and multidisciplinary approaches should be considered to foster adoption and ensure effective interventions and long-term sustainability.

+Proposed activities may include clinical studies to provide evidence on the value of any interventions or processes and, therefore, facilitate justified removal of any type of low value care.
+Proposed activities may also include data models, digital and artificial intelligence-based analysis, models and/or tools to identify and/or address low-value care.
+Proposed activities may examine the design and impact of healthcare payment systems, that could unintentionally incentivise low-value care and evaluate alternative financing models that better align incentives with patient outcomes and high-value care.
+Additionally, activities that facilitate learning and best practice transfers between countries or regions may also be considered as element of the proposal (for instance, to leverage best practice-sharing initiatives from international platforms such as the Knowledge Hub of the European Partnership on Transforming Health and Care Systems or any other relevant European or global initiatives).

+Research actions should address all of the following objectives:

 Develop a deeper understanding of how low-value care can be identified and measured throughout the healthcare process, including testing related indicators and producing evidence-based methodologies that enable the pursuit of improved efficiency and quality of care.